nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 ## Examples of diagnosing memory issues with trace option:

 A. How to get context of bad allocations using --trace-gc
-  1. Suppose we observe that the old space is ocntinously increasing.
+  1. Suppose we observe that the old space is continously increasing.
   2. But due to heavy gc, the heap roof is not hit, but the process is slow.
   3. Review the trace data and figure out how much is the total heap before and after the gc.
   4. Reduce `--max-old-space-size` such that the total heap is closer to the limit.